mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 [^2]: [TODO] Reference Rich Hickey's speculation keynote

-[^3]: [TODO] Elaborate on this around each component or service having it's own datastore if required.
+[^3]: [TODO] Elaborate on this around each component or service having it's own data store if required.

 [^4]: Personally I find the dogmatic application of style guides to be of limited value and often a distraction.
 My approach to this is to favour the application of the most common stylistic approach for the language based on either the